Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 Usage
 -----

+After the module has been installed it needs to be activated in Share.
+There are three share modules available:

+1. LibreOffice Online Edit Module
+2. LibreOffice Online Edit Module - Url handler actions
+3. LibreOffice Online Edit Module - Java Applet and Firefox plugin actions

-After the module has been activated, you should have a new action available to you in the document library and in the document details page.
+Activate #1 and either #2 or #3 depending on your use case.
+Now you should have a new action available to you in the document library and in the document details page.
 Click it to open the document with LibreOffice.

-If you use Firefox you will get a message suggesting that you should download and install the Firefox Addon to launch LibreOffice.
+If module #3 is used and you use Firefox you will get a message suggesting that you should download and install the Firefox Addon to launch LibreOffice.
 If the module is not installed, the fallback solution is to use the Java Applet.

 Known issues
 ------------